-This optional package supports typesetting glyphs by specifying a CID number.
-The package luatexja-otf offers the following 2 low-level commands:
+This optional package supports type setting glyphs by specifying a CID number.
+The package luatexja-off offers the following 2 low-level commands:

-'''

-\CID\{\langle number \rangle\}\
+$\CID{\langle number \rangle}$

-'''

-Typeset a glyph whose CID number is $\langle number \rangle$.
-If the Japanese font is neither Adobe-Japan1, Adobe-GB1, Adobe-CNS1, Adobe-Korea1, nor Adobe-KR CID-keyed font, LuaTeX-ja treats that $\langle number \rangle$ is a CID number of Adobe-Japan1 character collection, and tries to typeset a "most suitable glyph".
+Typeset a glyph whose CID number is $\langle number \rangle$ .
+If the Japanese font is neither Adobe-Japan1, Adobe-GB1, Adobe-CNS1, Adobe-Korea1, nor Adobe-KR CID-keyed font, LuaTEX-ja treats that $\langle number \rangle$ is a CID number of Adobe-Japan1 character collection, and tries to typeset a "most suitable glyph".

-'''

-\UTF{\langle hex_number \rangle}
+\UTF{\langle hex\number \rangle}

-'''

-Typeset a character whose character code is $\langle hex_number \rangle$ (in hexadecimal).
-This command is similar to $\langle char'' \langle hex_number \rangle$, but please remind remarks below.
+Typeset a character whose character code is $\langle hex\number \rangle$ (in hexadecimal).
+This command is similar to $\langle char'' \langle hex\number \rangle$ , but please remind remarks below.

-This package automatically loads luatexja-ajmacros.sty, which is slightly modified version of ajmacros.sty10.
+This package automatically loads luatexja-ajmacros.sty, which is slightly modified version of ajmacros.sty.
 Hence one can use macros which sre defined in ajmacros.sty, such as \aj半角.

-- Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points: - Always treated as JAchars. - In vertical direction, vert/vrt2 feature are automatically applied to characters by \UTF, regardless these feature are not activated in current Japanese font. - Processing codes for supporting other OpenType features (for example, glyph replacement and kerning) by the luaotfload package is not performed to these characters. - ■Additional syntax of JFM The package luatexja-otf extends the syntax of JFM; the entries of chars table in JFM now allows a string in the form 'AJ1-xxx', which stands for the character whose CID number in Adobe-Japan1 is xxx.
+- ■Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points: - Always treated as JAchars. - In vertical direction, vert/vrt2 feature are automatically applied to characters by \UTF, regardless these feature are not activated in current Japanese font. - Processes for supporting other OpenType features (for example, glyph replacement and kerning) by the luaotfload package is not performed to these characters.